getodk/web-forms/README.md

 ## Packages

 > [!NOTE]
 > Comprehensive usage and development instructions are coming soon!
-For now, you can see each packages README.
+For now, you can see each package's README.
 Please be sure to run `yarn` commands from the project root.

 - [ui-vue](/packages/ui-vue): form-filling frontend built with Vue
 - [xforms-engine](/packages/xforms-engine): implementation of the [ODK XForms specification](https://getodk.github.io/xforms-spec/)